cydno/dissection_assortative_mating_behaviour/README.md

 This repository documents analyses for the manuscript "Genetic dissection of assortative mating behaviour".
 These bespoke scripts are presented for transparency only and will require editing to be applied to other datasets.

-The repository includes 4 main directories.:
+The repository includes :

-1) `phasing`, which includes scripts used to phase genotypes etc.
+a) Scripts by Pasi Rastas for phasing data etc - contained within `scripts.zip`, detailed below (1)

-2) `raw_data`, which includes:
+b) Raw data for QTL analysis, including:

-`complete_preference_data.csv` = which include courtship data for all 292 males included in the study.
+`complete_preference_data.csv` = which includes courtship data for all 292 males included in the study.
 This is included for reference only and is not called by any script.

 `data_for_Rqtl.csv` = phenotype and genotype data for males with RADseq genotypes in R/qtl format